meleangelo/RAnotes/howto/OpenRStudioServer.md

 ---
 output:
   html_document:
-    highlight: zenburn
+    highlight: espresso
-    theme: readable
+    theme: spacelab
 ---
 # How to open an RStudio server on Rockfish

 This brief note provides a quick tutorial on how to open an RStudio server instance in Rockfish and then provides some instructions.

-The simplest way to do this is to run
+### STEP 1: Run the RStudio server script

+To open a session, run the following RStudio server script

 ```{linux}
 r-studio-server.sh
 ```

-This will generate a default RStudio server and produce the following output with few instructions.
+After runnning the script  you will see the following output with few instructions:

 ```{linux}
 Creating slurm script: R-Studio-Server.slurm.script